healthgovau/ask/README.md

 https://www.drupal.org/docs/7/modules/govcms/how-to-setup-xdebug-with-phpstorm

 Note that this simply allows PHPStorm to add breakpoints and view variables, any changes made to the files in /app locally are not synced to the remote.

+## Debugging Drush commands

+Start the Xdebug listener in your IDE and add a breakpoint to your code.

+SSH into the CLI container.

+        ahoy cli

+Use the relative path to drush in the drush command to debug.
+For example, to debug the migrate import process:

+        ./vendor/bin/drush mim --all

 ## Funnelback